vighneshiyer/publications/talks/talks/latte-talk/latte-talk.md

         - Also needs to support the same features as the frontend (incremental pass application, aggressive caching, mixed abstractions + semantics for their interaction, encoding of host language types to some degree for semantics preservation)
     - The SoC generator framework that can be built on top of these
     - The other tools that can be built (early fast PPA iteration, synthesis)

+- PL people are good at defining semantics and making them clear
+- HW arch people are good at knowing what matters and would help us
+- Consider how to describe nested multi abstraction circuits
+  - Consider the impact of an HLS top vs an RTL top and nested tops

 ---